Exc1D/first-portfolio/README.md

-Here is a comprehensive `README.md` file tailored specifically for your project.
-I have written it to match the "Tech/Cyberpunk" aesthetic of your site while providing clear technical documentation.

-You can create a file named `README.md` and paste this content inside.

----

 # Exc1D // Full-Stack Developer Portfolio

 A personal portfolio website featuring a **Cyberpunk / Sci-Fi interface**, Glassmorphism UI elements, and real-time API integrations.
 Designed to showcase projects with a focus on interactivity, "Nerd Mode" toggles, and dynamic content rendering.